GeorgiTerziev02/achieving-real-time-communication/README.md

     - this is done because most of the servers/proxies/firewalls/load ballancers understand http
     - https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/101

-## How to achieve the real time updates

-### Firstly, what type of servers do we have?
+##  What type of servers do we have?
 Note: try to always compare threaded vs event driven servers

 - Threaded server